Treatment For Periodontitis And Gum Disease

 Periodontitis, AKA gum disease, is caused by a sticky film of bacteria called plaque.
 Plaque is always trying to build up on your teeth, and if your teeth aren’t cleaned well, the bacteria in plaque can cause your gum tissue to become inflamed.
 If left untreated, your gums will begin to pull away from your teeth, leaving pockets where the bacteria can breed.
 At this point, not only is the bacteria extremely difficult (if not impossible) to remove with regular brushing and flossing, you’re at risk of bone and tooth loss.
-If you are diagnosed with periodontitis, Dr. Browning will likely recommend scaling and root planing.
+If you are diagnosed with periodontitis, Dr. Browning and Dr. Bingham will likely recommend scaling and root planing.

 What Is Scaling And Root Planing Treatment?

 Scaling and root planing is a two-part procedure to treat periodontitis.
-Scaling is when Dr. Browning removes all of the plaque and tartar (calcified plaque) above and below your gumline in a process similar to what the hygienist does at a regular dental cleaning.
-It’s important that she cleans all the way down to the bottom of the pocket.
-Dr. Browning then begins the second phase of treatment, which is root planing.
+Scaling is when Dr. Browning or Dr. Bingham removes all of the plaque and tartar (calcified plaque) above and below your gumline in a process similar to what the hygienist does at a regular dental cleaning.
+It’s important that we clean all the way down to the bottom of the pocket.
+We then begin the second phase of treatment, which is root planing.
 Root planing involves smoothing out your teeth roots to help your gums re-attach to your teeth.
 This also keeps bacteria, plaque, and tartar from re-adhering underneath the gumline.
 The process may take more than one appointment to make sure that your teeth are clean and healthy.

 After Your Procedure

-When you see Dr. Browning for followup treatments, she will want to check on the healing of your teeth and gums.
+When you see us for followup treatments, we will want to check on the healing of your teeth and gums.
 In most cases, patients who had red or swollen gums find that their gums turn pink again and bleeding from periodontitis lessens or completely disappears.
 If your gums respond well and remain stable, you won’t need further treatment.